bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Yeah, you need to do some calculation with those private keys.
 You don't necessarily need the private keys themselves.
 But now you have other participants that have inputs.
-And so you need them to collaborate with you in order to create a coin join to a silent payment output.
+And so you need them to collaborate with you in order to create a coinjoin to a silent payment output.
 And in order to do that, there's a naive way of doing that, which basically means that you're giving up the person that you're paying.
 You can say to the other CoinJoin participants, hey, I want to pay this person, please help me out.
 But if you do that, then now you're revealing to them who you're paying and you don't want that in a CoinJoin because CoinJoin's primarily-